marsmint/Java-for-Android/README.md

-# Java-for-Android
+# Android development with Java
-Android development with Java
+Small but fun android apps to try developing with java.